dbaca04/astra-one/docs/deployment.md

 ### Important Notes

 - The site is configured to use static output mode in `astro.config.mjs` with `output: "static"` and no adapter.
-- Mermaid diagrams are rendered as SVGs at build time using the `rehype-mermaid` plugin with `strategy: "simple-svg"`.
+- Mermaid diagrams are rendered using the `rehype-mermaid` plugin with `strategy: "pre-mermaid"`.
-- Image optimization uses the `compile` service in Astro for Cloudflare compatibility.
+- Image optimization uses the `sharp` service locally, which will use an appropriate fallback on Cloudflare.

 ### Deployment Process